Purdue Boilermakers men's basketball: 2005–present: Matt Painter era

 Purdue won the outright 2017 Big Ten Conference title, along with Caleb Swanigan being named unanimous B1G Player of the Year.
 In the 2017 NCAA Tournament, Purdue reached the Sweet Sixteen, losing to #1 seed Kansas.
 In the 2017–2018 season, Purdue, led by seniors Vince Edwards, Isaac Haas, PJ Thompson, Dakota Mathias and sophomore Carsen Edwards, spent several weeks at #3 while being on a program record and nation-leading 19-game winning streak.
 During that time, the Boilers led the nation in scoring margin, points per game, three-point shooting, and was one of only two teams with a top 3 ranking in both offensive and defensive efficiency.
 Purdue missed out on a consecutive B1G title after losing to Wisconsin, finishing 2nd in the conference at 15–3.
 The Boilers were seeded 4th in the Big Ten tournament, where they beat Rutgers and Penn State to reach the Big Ten tournament Championship for the second time in three years.
 They faced a familiar opponent in Michigan, whom they had already faced two other times throughout that season, Purdue winning both meetings.
 However, Michigan beat Purdue 75–66 to become Big Ten tournament Champions for the second straight season.

 Purdue was seeded 2nd in the East Region of the 2018 NCAA Division I men's basketball tournament, their highest seed in recent history.
 In the first round, they faced Cal State Fullerton Titans, winning 74–48.
 However, many Purdue fan's hearts broke in the second half of the game, as senior Center Isaac Haas fell on his elbow as he fought for a rebound, and broke his elbow as he hit the ground, ending his Purdue Basketball career.
-Purdue's second round game was against Butler Bulldogs, whom Purdue had already played earlier in the season.
-The Boilers would win the game on a last second shot by Dakota Mathias, winning 76–73 to advance to the Sweet Sixteen for the second straight season.
+Purdue's second-round game was against Butler Bulldogs, whom Purdue had already played earlier in the season.
+The Boilers won the game on a last second shot by Dakota Mathias, winning 76–73 to advance to the Sweet Sixteen for the second straight season.
 In the Sweet Sixteen, Purdue faced the third seeded Texas Tech Red Raiders.
-The Boilers would go on to lose in disappointing fashion 65–78, ending their season with 30 wins, the most wins in program history.
+The Boilers went on to lose in disappointing fashion 65–78, ending their season with 30 wins.